Ali-Mikael/IaC-deployment-prep/T9-NATgw/T9-README.md

 - <img width="191" height="35" alt="apply_complete" src="https://github.com/user-attachments/assets/496a6298-c922-47ec-af9b-aa0380b29b9f" />
 - <img width="584" height="255" alt="Screenshot 2025-11-29 at 23 15 44" src="https://github.com/user-attachments/assets/c93e86f9-6e47-48a7-afc3-fe026539d64e" />

-## And now we have a NAT gw and routes for it:
+## Now we have a NAT gw and routes for it:
 - <img width="1183" height="329" alt="Screenshot 2025-11-29 at 23 16 35" src="https://github.com/user-attachments/assets/c547822e-a001-40bf-b972-858dd6a2e1b5" />

 # Private VM and bastion host
-To get a VM in a private subnet.
-We only need to change one line in our VM1 config.
+Moving the VM to a private subnet => only requires changing **one word** in our VM1 config and then typing "terraform apply".
+(This really higlights the ease of use in terraform)

 **The line:**
 ```hcl